denichodev/game-review-app/README.md

 $ hasura seeds apply
 ```

-4. Run the clientside app, simply by using `yarn start`
+4. Install with `yarn` and run the clientside app simply by using `yarn start`

 ## Scripts

-You can also run the app without Docker by running this script.

 | `yarn <script>` | Description                              |
 | --------------- | ---------------------------------------- |